JamesDargan/KagglePlay/README.md

-# KagglePlay
-A collection of notebooks applying various DS tasks on Kaggle datasets.
-This includes image, text, and panel data based categorization and regression challenges and analysis.
+# A Collection of Kaggle Notebooks

+**Author:** James Dargan

+### Purpose
+This repo demonstrates core data science competencies to potential recruiters and hiring managers, including data exploration, visualization, statistical analysis, and predictive modeling.
+Utilizing Python and various well-known libraries, I explore text, image, and panel data types to complete classification and regression challenges provided by Kaggle.

+### Table of Contents